 While you definitely want to post content that lets your fans and followers know who you are and what you stand for (which is how you gain fans and followers in the first place), you also want to let them know that you care about and want to hear from them.
 Some will simply post and engage without asking, but some will actually wait for an invitation – so make sure you are issuing one regularly.

 In fact, at the end of every post, you can issue an invitation to your customers, fans, and readers to share their stories or experiences with your product or the topic of the post.
-When they do, however, make sure you also respond to them in return.
+When they do, however, ensure you also respond to them in return.
 This is what makes it interactive.

 Creating content that gently moves customers towards a purchase without directly selling them a product definitely requires some skill and finesse.
-Any type of content marketing strategy, however, needs to always keep the end goal in mind.
-Simply posting content for the sake of posting content is about as effective as randomly dropping your business card on the street, and hoping someone will find you and call you.
+Any type of content marketing strategy, however, needs always to keep the end goal in mind.
+Simply posting content for the sake of posting content is about as effective as randomly dropping your business card on the street and hoping someone will find you and call you.
 While there is certainly value in getting lots of likes and shares, that doesn’t in and of itself do anything to boost sales.
 While getting likes and shares can be one step in a larger content marketing strategy, if it isn’t ultimately boosting sales, it isn’t working.